tenzindorji/projectnotes/kubernetes/README.md

       ls -1
       ca.crt  # validate tls connection to the kubernetes api end. like curl https:// namespace
       token #jwt token, base 64 encoded, authenticate to the cluster as default service account. try decoding it using jwt <tokencontent>.
-It has cluster information, namespace and so on
+It has cluster information, namespace and so on.
+It is signed by API server already.
       ```

       `npm install -g jwt-cli`